tomwarwick/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

 array you want to pass to the class and call a few methods.

 .. attention::
-   Mind that these scripts have to be run in the **backend scope**!
+   Note that these scripts need to be run in the **backend scope**!
 There must be a global :php:`$GLOBALS['BE_USER']` object.